vl4ds/Documentation/ref-docs/hub-ref.rst

 localIp
 ```````

-The value of the event as a `Date`_ object, if applicable.
+The local IP address of the Hub.

 **Signature:**
     ``String localIp``